$360.50 Million in Sales Expected for Advanced Energy Industries, Inc. (NASDAQ:AEIS) This Quarter

-Wall Street analysts forecast that Advanced Energy Industries, Inc. (NASDAQ:AEIS) will report sales of $360.50 million for the current fiscal quarter, according to Zacks.
+Wall Street brokerages predict that Advanced Energy Industries, Inc. (NASDAQ:AEIS) will announce sales of $360.50 million for the current quarter, according to Zacks Investment Research.
 Two analysts have made estimates for Advanced Energy Industries’ earnings, with estimates ranging from $356.00 million to $365.00 million.
-Advanced Energy Industries reported sales of $370.97 million during the same quarter last year, which indicates a negative year-over-year growth rate of 2.8%.
-The company is scheduled to report its next earnings report on Wednesday, February 9th.
+Advanced Energy Industries posted sales of $370.97 million in the same quarter last year, which indicates a negative year over year growth rate of 2.8%.
+The business is scheduled to report its next quarterly earnings results on Wednesday, February 9th.

-According to Zacks, analysts expect that Advanced Energy Industries will report full-year sales of $1.42 billion for the current year.
-For the next year, analysts expect that the company will post sales of $1.55 billion, with estimates ranging from $1.51 billion to $1.59 billion.
-Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for Advanced Energy Industries.
+On average, analysts expect that Advanced Energy Industries will report full-year sales of $1.42 billion for the current financial year.
+For the next fiscal year, analysts expect that the company will report sales of $1.55 billion, with estimates ranging from $1.51 billion to $1.59 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow Advanced Energy Industries.

-Advanced Energy Industries (NASDAQ:AEIS) last released its earnings results on Monday, November 8th.
-The electronics maker reported $0.89 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.82 by $0.07.
-The firm had revenue of $346.09 million for the quarter, compared to analyst estimates of $340.74 million.
+Advanced Energy Industries (NASDAQ:AEIS) last posted its quarterly earnings data on Monday, November 8th.
+The electronics maker reported $0.89 EPS for the quarter, beating analysts’ consensus estimates of $0.82 by $0.07.
+The company had revenue of $346.09 million during the quarter, compared to analysts’ expectations of $340.74 million.
 Advanced Energy Industries had a return on equity of 20.98% and a net margin of 9.57%.
-The company’s revenue was down 11.1% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.58 EPS.
+Advanced Energy Industries’s revenue for the quarter was down 11.1% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.58 earnings per share.

+Several hedge funds and other institutional investors have recently added to or reduced their stakes in AEIS.
+Dimensional Fund Advisors LP boosted its stake in Advanced Energy Industries by 0.3% during the second quarter.
+Dimensional Fund Advisors LP now owns 867,838 shares of the electronics maker’s stock valued at $97,815,000 after buying an additional 2,283 shares during the last quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its stake in Advanced Energy Industries by 7.4% during the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 145,400 shares of the electronics maker’s stock valued at $16,388,000 after buying an additional 10,000 shares during the last quarter.
+Fisher Asset Management LLC boosted its stake in Advanced Energy Industries by 6.5% during the third quarter.
+Fisher Asset Management LLC now owns 156,238 shares of the electronics maker’s stock valued at $13,710,000 after buying an additional 9,554 shares during the last quarter.
+NorthCoast Asset Management LLC boosted its stake in Advanced Energy Industries by 46.1% during the second quarter.
+NorthCoast Asset Management LLC now owns 150,547 shares of the electronics maker’s stock valued at $16,974,000 after buying an additional 47,508 shares during the last quarter.
+Finally, Mondrian Investment Partners LTD boosted its stake in Advanced Energy Industries by 39.0% during the third quarter.
+Mondrian Investment Partners LTD now owns 42,534 shares of the electronics maker’s stock valued at $3,732,000 after buying an additional 11,935 shares during the last quarter.
+95.44% of the stock is owned by hedge funds and other institutional investors.

 The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 3rd.
-Shareholders of record on Monday, November 22nd were given a $0.10 dividend.
+Stockholders of record on Monday, November 22nd were paid a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.43%.
 The ex-dividend date of this dividend was Friday, November 19th.
-This represents a $0.40 annualized dividend and a yield of 0.45%.
-Advanced Energy Industries’s payout ratio is 11.24%.
+Advanced Energy Industries’s dividend payout ratio (DPR) is 11.24%.

-A number of institutional investors and hedge funds have recently modified their holdings of AEIS.
-Zurcher Kantonalbank Zurich Cantonalbank raised its position in Advanced Energy Industries by 25.9% in the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 5,093 shares of the electronics maker’s stock valued at $574,000 after purchasing an additional 1,049 shares during the last quarter.
-Exchange Traded Concepts LLC raised its position in Advanced Energy Industries by 19.9% in the 2nd quarter.
-Exchange Traded Concepts LLC now owns 880 shares of the electronics maker’s stock valued at $99,000 after purchasing an additional 146 shares during the last quarter.
-Advisor Group Holdings Inc. raised its position in Advanced Energy Industries by 13.3% in the 2nd quarter.
-Advisor Group Holdings Inc. now owns 9,855 shares of the electronics maker’s stock valued at $1,112,000 after purchasing an additional 1,157 shares during the last quarter.
-New York State Common Retirement Fund raised its position in shares of Advanced Energy Industries by 20.0% during the second quarter.
-New York State Common Retirement Fund now owns 370,146 shares of the electronics maker’s stock worth $41,719,000 after acquiring an additional 61,703 shares during the last quarter.
-Finally, Oppenheimer Asset Management Inc. raised its position in shares of Advanced Energy Industries by 16.1% during the second quarter.
-Oppenheimer Asset Management Inc. now owns 35,337 shares of the electronics maker’s stock worth $3,983,000 after acquiring an additional 4,897 shares during the last quarter.
-Hedge funds and other institutional investors own 95.44% of the company’s stock.

 Advanced Energy Industries Company Profile